 Community Advisory Assembly

-Click here to see the agendas and minutes for this committee, as well as the current Terms of Reference.
+For more information, click here to see the agendas and minutes for this group, as well as the current Terms of Reference.

 To select 36 Assembly members from the 216 applicants, City staff first compiled all application information into a spreadsheet, assigned a unique number to each applicant, and removed all applicants' names and other identifying information such as email addresses.